How to Grip a Pistol and Master Recoil

 -

-Support hand: Put your index finger under the trigger guard, then roll the wrist forward 0-20º to get more of your hand on the grip.
+Then roll the wrist forward 0-20º to get more of your hand on the grip.

 The best angle is different for everyone and can depend on the gun.

-It's a trade-off: the more you bend your wrist, the weaker your grip, but the more contact your support hand has on the gun, the more it can manage recoil.
+But the more contact your support hand has on the gun, the more it can manage recoil.

-Later in the article, you'll have tests with an unloaded gun to figure it out.
+Below, you'll have tests with an unloaded gun to figure it out.

 -